Advertiser Disclosure

 Booking Moxy Paris Charles de Gaulle Airport

-I had an expiring $50 Chase Travel hotel credit from my Chase Sapphire Preferred® Card to utilize, and I was pleased to see that Chase Travel offered the same rates for the Moxy Paris Charles de Gaulle Airport as Marriott.com did directly.
+I had an expiring $50 Chase Travel hotel credit (which has since increased to $100) from my Chase Sapphire Preferred® Card to utilize, and I was pleased to see that Chase Travel offered the same rates for the Moxy Paris Charles de Gaulle Airport as Marriott.com did directly.
 My friend and I booked a room with 2 twin beds at a refundable bed-and-breakfast rate for $131, including taxes and fees.
 The cheapest available rate without breakfast was $119, but we figured we wouldn’t find breakfast for 2 at the airport for less than $12.
 And though I hold Marriott Gold Elite status, I prioritized using my Chase credit over any elite benefits or earning Marriott Bonvoy points, as this was a third-party booking.

 Cash rates are consistently around $110 to $150; if you go this route, consider using one of our recommended credit cards for Marriott loyalists.
 Award nights are priced from 18,500 to 24,500 Marriott Bonvoy points per night, which doesn’t represent a tremendous value for those points, according to our valuations.